-The Sakkarakottai Bird Sanctuary is a PWD tank falling within the well interconnected and mutually dependent water systems in the Ramanathapuram district.
+The Therthangal Bird Sanctuary is a Union tank falling within the highly well interconnected and mutually dependent water systems in the Ramanathapuram district.
 Ramanathapuram being a water scarce region because of the scanty rainfall, managing the wetland in such a water stressed landscape is a big challenge.
-The Sakkarakottai Bird Sanctuary has been playing a vital role in attracting the winter migratory birds for meeting their requirements of nesting, feeding, breeding and roosting.
+The Therthangal Bird Sanctuary in the past has been playing a vital role in attracting the winter migratory birds for meeting their requirements of nesting, feeding, breeding and roosting.
 Therefore, the broader strategies in managing the wetland would be

 - i.
-Creating an environment to attract the migratory birds by way of ensuring the availability of water. - ii.
-Retaining water for prolonged period of the migratory season. - iii.Improving the habitats for birds so as to ensure conducive environment for their breeding. - iv.
-To elicit community participation in conservation and management of the bird sanctuary. - v.
-To create awareness among the stakeholder community of the region and educate regarding the importance of conservation of avian diversity. - vi.
-To scientifically manage the sanctuary through scientific research and monitoring.
+Creating an environment to attract the migratory birds by way of ensuring the availability of water - ii.
+Retaining water for prolonged period of the migratory season - iii.
+Improving the habitats for birds so as to ensure conducive environment for their breeding - iv.
+To elicit community participation in conservation and management of the bird sanctuary - v.
+To create awareness among the stakeholder community of the region and educate regarding the importance of conservation of avian - vi.
+To scientifically manage the sanctuary through scientific research and monitoring